angeeg/readme-generator/README.md

 * [Test](#test)
 * [License](#license)
 ## Description
 Helps the user create a README file for their project.
 ## Installation
-Clone the git repo and open in code editor on their machine.
+Clone the github repo from the github link below.
 ## Usage
-Once opened on a code editor run the server using
+Open the cloned repo in a code editor on your machine, then start the server and run 'npm start' in your terminal.
 ## Credit
-This project was made possible thanks to: https://github.com/.
+This project was created by github user .
 ## Test
-Run npm test in the command line
+If you need to test the application tun 'npm test' in your terminal.
 ## License
 BSD_3